 You’ve built a great makeup business for yourself and getting requests regularly.
 Fatigue and burn out are creeping in.
 You start noticing something…you’re turning away work.
 Rates are good so maybe it's time to hire a bridal team?
 But how to build a bridal team when it's only been you?

-In the 17 years, I have owned my wedding on location business, 10 of those years has been with a bridal team.
-I owe much of my success to having a team and my six figure salary.
+In the 18 years, I have owned my wedding on location business, 10 of those years has been with a bridal team.
+I owe much of my success to having a team and earning my mid six figure a year salary.
 If you have the tenacity to handle a team and the business skills, this post is for you!

 Today, I teach you some key fundamentals on how to build a bridal team and grow your income and your team with success.

 When you should consider hiring a bridal team:

 - When you’re turning away consistent work week after week

 - When you’re trying to do more than 2 weddings per Saturday

 - When you’re sending clients to other artists in your area

 - When you need assistance to help you with larger parties